 8 Vehicle Manufacturers Working on Hydrogen Fuel Cell Cars

-The idea of a hydrogen-powered car is nothing new.
-More than 200 years ago, the first internal combustion engine ran on hydrogen and oxygen.
 But the latest models of hydrogen cars are different.
-Hydrogen fuel cell electric vehicles (FCEVs) are ultra-efficient, converting pure hydrogen gas into electricity without producing any harmful tailpipe emissions.
+Hydrogen fuel cell electric vehicles (FCEVs) are ultra-efficient, converting pure hydrogen gas into electricity with nearly zero tailpipe emissions besides water vapor.

 Toyota Hilux